A fully rendered version of this vignette with figures is available at https://doi-usgs.github.io/nhdplusTools/articles/drainage_area_estimation.html.

 • The lower basin crosses the high plains where intermittent and ephemeral channels are more common and terrain gradients weaken.

-• The transition from montane headwaters to plains illustrates why the divide becomes sensitive in the lower-gradient portions of the basin.
+• The transition from montane headwaters to plains illustrates why the divide becomes uncertain in the lower-gradient portions of the basin.

 "Purgatoire River")